tipsi/tipsi-stripe/README.md

 * `cursorColor` String - The cursor color for the field.
 * `textErrorColor` String - The text color to be used when the user has entered invalid information, such as an invalid card number.
 * `placeholderColor` String - The text placeholder color used in each child field.
 * `numberPlaceholder` String - The placeholder for the card number field.
 * `expirationPlaceholder` String - The placeholder for the expiration field.
 * `cvcPlaceholder` String - The placeholder for the cvc field.
 * `disabled` Bool - Enable/disable selecting or editing the field.
 Useful when submitting card details to Stripe.
 * `onChange` Func - This function will be called each input change.
 * `onValueChange` Func - This function will be called each input change, it takes two argumants:
   * `valid` Bool - Whether or not the form currently contains a valid card number, expiration date, and CVC.
   * `params` Object - Contains entered card params: `number`, `expMonth`, `expYear` and `cvc`.

+##### Initial params

+To set inital params you can use `<instance>.setParams(params)` method which is available via `ref`.
+For example, if you’re using another library to scan your user’s credit card with a camera, you can assemble that data into an object and set this property to that object to prefill the fields you’ve collected.

 ##### Example